DeRozan, Spurs escape Warriors in overtime, 117-113

 TIP-INS

-Spurs: San Antonio coach Gregg Popovich and the Spurs closed the decade with 554 victories, the most by any coach and franchise in the league.
+Spurs: Popovich and the Spurs closed the decade with 554 victories, the most by any coach and franchise in the league.
 Oklahoma City was second with 514 wins and Golden State third with 505.
 Clippers coach Doc Rivers, who previously coached in Boston, is second to Popovich with 493 victories.

 UP NEXT